-Lifetime surveillance should be carried out looking for hearing problems, thyroid disease,
+Lifetime surveillance should include looking for hearing problems, thyroid disease,

-There are no guidelines for preventing Turner syndrome.
+There are no current guidelines to prevent Turner syndrome.

-Bondy C. Care of girls and women with Turner syndrome: a guideline of the Turner syndrome study group.
+Bondy C, Turner Syndrome Study Group.
+Care of girls and women with Turner syndrome: a guideline of the Turner syndrome study group.

 J Clin Endocrinol Metab.